kaharez/sop/vol1/ch00-structure-overview/structure-02-ii-the-royal-court-of-kaharagia.md

 supports the Sovereign personally.
 It is separate from the governmental Secretariat of State.

+Overseen by the ==Marshal of the Court==.

 ### A. Household of the Sovereign
 - Master of the Household: oversees operations of the Court.
 - Keeper of the Privy Purse: manages financial matters of the Court.
 - Private Secretary to the Sovereign: handles personal correspondence.
-- Court Archivist: maintains historical records of the Court.
+- Royal Archivist: maintains historical records of the Court.
-- Director of Royal Residences (ceremonial/digital).

 ### B. Royal Protocol (works closely with Secretariat Section I)
 - Manages audiences, ceremonies, receptions, and precedence.